-We are currently working on a three-year project which should see over 20 schools and around 7,500 children aged 6 to 9 taking part in the National Literacy Trust’s Young Readers Programme, which gives children the opportunity to discover the pleasure of reading and choose their own books to keep.
-The new project is also allowing the Young Readers Programme to pilot an exciting new programme model that encourages children from several year groups to take part in peer reading promotion activities, including recommending books to friends and the local community, and sharing reading time together.
-The children will earn badges and certificates as ‘peer reading champions.’
+We are currently working on a three-year project which should see over 20 schools and around 7,500 children aged six to nine taking part in the National Literacy Trust’s Young Readers Programme, which gives children the opportunity to discover the pleasure of reading and choose their own books to keep.
+The project also includes an additional aspect by trialling a new programme model that encourages children from several year groups to take part in peer reading promotion activities, including recommending books to friends and the local community, and sharing reading time together.
+The children will earn badges and certificates as ‘peer reading champions’.

-In addition to the store visits, each school wrote reviews of their favourite books and designed a display unit to go in the local WHSmith store.
-Seeing these reviews on display in the shop was a real highlight for the children, many of whom brought friends and family in to see them, and also popular with our other customers.
+Each participating school is partnered with a local WHSmith store and the project includes opportunities for children to visit their local WHSmith, enabling children who may have had fewer experiences of book-related environments to learn about bookshops and the wider world of work.
+The children visiting the store take part in fun activities like a book-themed treasure hunt, quizzes and ‘behind the scenes’ tours.
+In addition to the store visits, each school reviewed their favourite books and designed a display unit to go in the local WHSmith store.
+Seeing these reviews on display in the shop was a real highlight for the children, many of whom brought friends and family in to see them, and they were also popular with our other customers.

 World Book Day was designated by UNESCO as a worldwide celebration of books and reading, and is marked in over 100 countries around the globe.
 It is the biggest annual celebration of books and reading in the UK and is sponsored by National Book Tokens, with a group of publishers, booksellers and interested parties all working together to promote the enjoyment of reading.
 WHSmith continues to take a leading role in the overall organisation of the UK’s World Book Day initiative.